JulienTD/Avoid-Kuvid/README.md

 # Avoid-Kuvid
 [![CircleCI](https://circleci.com/gh/JulienTD/Avoid-Kuvid.svg?style=svg&circle-token=883a3d49dc6234ee0b76cc20d0a37768569c3044)](https://app.circleci.com/pipelines/github/JulienTD)

+Mobile application permitting students to organize their school life more easily within the university by consulting the cafeteria attendance, or by booking a study room.

+## Context
+This project has been made during our course "Software Engineering with Practise" at Korea University during the first semester (2020).

+## Architecture

 The project is composed of 2 modules:
 - `api`: it contains the server and permits to receive request from the mobile application